mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

   * "I learned about this book because my college is actively researching alternatives to print books, because of the expense to students."
   * "Makes it a lot easier to get my materials for classes when they're available this way.
 Thanks."
   * "As an academic: The university where I teach is trying to use open source materials wherever possible to keep costs low for our students, and this is a book I am especially excited to find in open source!"
+  * "I'm a returning (old) student of modest means.
+My Community College is good, but I sometimes get frustrated trying to find useful/pertinent/interesting content if it is not recommended by an instructor.
+Visiting university sites that allow open access is one way to separate the wheat from the chaff!
+(See?
+I even write old!
+Ha!)."
 * Interested lay readers

   * "I read purely for my own pleasure, and thank you for making these texts freely available."